 But how do you let purpose drive your financial planning in retirement?

-Some years ago, I developed a model to help individuals live a purpose-centered life (see Diagram 2).
+Some years ago, I developed a model to help individuals live a purpose-centred life (see Diagram 2).

 Diagram 2: The Finishing Well Model